lively4-core

 Component Development Pattern:

-1. Create paired files: templates/my-component.html + templates/my-component.js
+1. Create paired files in src/components/tools/: my-component.html + my-component.js

 2. Components extend Morph and follow this structure: